Help Your Business Finish Strong with These 10 Year-End Tasks

 By strategically tackling these ten key year-end activities, you’re positioning your business for growth in the coming year and proactively safeguarding against potential challenges that may arise in the future:

 - Review financial reports.
-Where does your business stand today relative to the goals you set at the beginning of the year?
-Did revenue and profit grow beyond what you’ve seen in previous years?
-Review your income statement, balance sheet, and cash flow statement so you can compare real numbers to your perceptions of how things went.
+Evaluate where your business stands today compared to the goals set at the beginning of the year.
+Did your revenue and profit exceed previous years’ performance?
+Analyze your income statement, balance sheet, and cash flow statement to compare actual figures with your expectations.
+Additionally, determine if any third parties require compiled, reviewed, or audited financial statements, and schedule this with your advisor well before the deadline.

 - Assess cash flow trends and patterns.
 Look for trends, paying particular attention to those you didn’t anticipate.
 Can you increase cash flow by minimizing unnecessary expenditures, or should you consider shifting the timing of certain necessary expenses?

 - Evaluate the company’s performance and set goals.
 How well did the business meet its objectives for the year?
 In addition to overall growth, revenue, and profitability, consider individual achievements.
-Award bonuses and raises as appropriate, then set goals for next year.
+Award bonuses and raises as appropriate, then set well aligned personal goals that support the overall company goals for next year.
 Do the numbers support additional business investments or new hires?

 - Gauge tax liabilities and consider optional year-end deductible expenditures.
 A preliminary look at the company’s tax picture for the year can be invaluable to help you make short-term financial decisions.
 Should you make purchases now or wait a few months to claim the deduction next year?
 Is it better to delay revenue where you can?